sam-truscott/tinker-kernel/README.md

 * Tinker was renamed from SOS3!

 Tinker is:
-* Limited - it's an RTOS Microkernel so that's the idea
+* Limited - it's an RTOS Kernel so that's the idea
 * In development
 * Single-core at present
+* Written from a clean slate (excluding bits of boot-code from sel4 and osdev)

 He is my hobby.
 The aim is to keep it simple enough for anyone to understand and therefore also be simple enough to port and possibly even verify.